Kodava language: Coorgi–Cox alphabet

-Comparisons
+Classification

 Linguistically, Kodava/Kodagu language belongs to the South Dravidian subfamily of the Dravidian family.
 Further within the South Dravidian subfamily, it belongs to the subgroup Tamil-Malayalam-Kodagu-Kota-Toda.
 It is closely related to and influenced by Kannada, Malayalam, Tamil and Tulu.
 A majority of the words are common between Kodava and Beary bashe, a dialect which is a mixture of Tulu and Malayalam spoken by the Beary Muslims and Kodava Thiyyar communities.
 Kodava is also closely related to the Kasaragod and Kannur dialects of Malayalam, which are in turn related to Beary.